Academic Catalog

 Course Requirements

-A minimum of ninety credits beyond the baccalaureate degree must be earned in the Ph.D. program.
+A minimum of sixty beyond the baccalaureate degree must be earned in the Ph.D. program.
 These credits are distributed in the following way:

-1. Thirty credits dissertation requirements are fulfilled by successfully completing ME 9991, ME 9992, ME 9993, and ME 9994 (Doctoral Candidate Status: Dissertation Research and Direction I, II, III, and IV, respectively).
-All Ph.D. students must have achieved the status of doctoral candidate before they will be allowed to register for dissertation credits.
-They are required to register for thesis or dissertation credits in 4 consecutive academic year semesters without any interruption (7.5 credits per semester).
-If a student has registered for all Doctoral Dissertation Research credits but has not completed dissertation requirements then he/she may register in ME 9995 - Candidate Maintenance Status until the requirements are completed, the time limit for degree is reached, or the student withdraws from the program.
+1. Ph.D. students must fulfill the 18-credit dissertation requirement by successfully completing ME 9991 and ME 9992 – Doctoral Candidate Status: Dissertation Research and Direction I and II .
+They must achieve doctoral candidacy before registering for dissertation credits.
+Students are required to enroll in dissertation credits in consecutive academic year semester (1 to 9 credits per semester) without interruption.
+If a student has completed all required dissertation research credits but has not yet fulfilled the dissertation requirements, they may register for ME 9995 Candidate Maintenance Status.
+This status may be maintained until the dissertation is completed, the degree time limit is reached, or the student formally withdraws from the program.

-4. At least half of all course work exclusive of dissertation credits must be earned in the Mechanical Engineering Department
+6. At least half of all coursework, excluding dissertation credits, must be earned in the Mechanical Engineering Department.

-10. All course work must be completed in accordance with the regulations of the Graduate School and the College governing graduate scholarship and degrees.
+9. All course work must be completed in accordance with the regulations of the Graduate School and the College governing graduate scholarship and degrees.
+Note:

 • A grade of B or better must be earned in all ME courses.